Everyday Healthy Recipes

 Blueberry pulp with spoon inside sieve on top of saucepan on cooling rack, with pan in top right corner,

-3. Combine the blueberry juice with the other ingredients and stir well.
+3. Make vinaigrette: Combine the blueberry juice with the other ingredients and stir well.
+Taste and adjust the flavour as required (more salt, honey, lemon juice).
 Store in a bottle/jar.
 Keep refrigerated.

 Blueberry vinaigrette ingredients with spoon in yellow-and-white patterned bowl, with lemon and zester in top right corner.